-This Guide contains answers to frequently asked questions with regard to investing in Cambodia.
+This Legal Update contains recently adopted laws and regulations with regard to investing in Cambodia.
 The information provided is not to be substituted for professional legal advice.

 Draft Law on E-commerce has been adopted by the National Assembly on 08 October 2019.